 3) Write a letter to the service provider or contractor.
 If you are unable to reach a solution in-person, write a letter outlining your concerns and what resolution you would like to see.
 Keep a copy of the letter for your records.

-The Court of Queen’s Bench is another dispute resolution option.
+The Court of King’s Bench is another dispute resolution option.
 If the issue relates to the Condominium Property Act, its regulation, or the condo’s bylaws, you can make a court application.
 Provincial Court is a dispute resolution option for monetary disputes under $50,000.
 You should seek legal advice before taking any court action.

 Tips